hengliusky/PRLMU/README.md

 ## Training

-Training code will be available after the paper received.
+Training code will be available after the paper is accepted.

 ## Testing
 You need to modify the dataset path and the pre-trainied model path in `test_setting.yml` before testing.Then run the following command: